Anthony Foxx: Municipal government

 Foxx was first elected to the Charlotte City Council in 2005 to an at-large seat, and was re-elected in 2007.
 He won election as Charlotte's 54th and youngest mayor in 2009 and was re-elected in 2011; he became the city's first Democratic mayor since Harvey Gantt left office in 1987.

 Upon becoming mayor, Foxx faced Charlotte's worst recession in more than 80 years.
 As the nation's second largest financial services center, the city lost more than 25,000 jobs in the recession.
 Foxx reformed the city's public safety pay plan and developed a demand-driven approach to workforce development that has become a national model.
 Foxx also announced the creation of more than 4,000 new jobs.
+19,000 jobs short of what was lost on his watch.
 He hosted a series of town hall meetings with unemployed workers, pushed for changes to the city's small business loan program, and pressed White House officials for economic recovery spending measures.

 From a transportation perspective, Foxx helped salvage the city's largest single capital project: The Blue Line Extension, which was threatened by lower than anticipated sales tax revenue.

 Secretary of Transportation

 On April 29, 2013, President Barack Obama announced that he would nominate Foxx to the post of the Secretary of Transportation.
 On June 27, 2013, the Senate confirmed the nomination by a unanimous vote.
 Foxx resigned from his elected position as mayor to accept the federal appointment.

-Foxx prepared and advocated for the Obama Administration's first surface transportation bill, the Grow America Act, in 2014, and worked to get its congressional incarnation, the FAST Act, passed.
-He consolidated the Department's financing programs and accelerated permitting policies.
+Foxx prepared and advocated for the Obama administration's first surface transportation bill, the Grow America Act, in 2014, and worked to get its congressional incarnation, the FAST Act, passed.
+He consolidated the department's financing programs and accelerated permitting policies.
 Foxx also put forth new rules governing the commercial use of drones, blueprinted a comprehensive national policy on autonomous vehicles, and launched the Department's first Smart City Challenge, engaging more than 70 cities to develop their own strategies to incorporate new technologies into their transportation networks.

 Foxx was the designated survivor for the 2015 State of the Union Address on January 20, 2015.